SalesCraft-Kyle-Na/posts/salesforce-to-google-rest-api-integration/README.md

 Name | External Credentials Name e.g Google.
 Authentication Protocol | OAuth 2.0
 Authentication Provider | Provider created in the previous step.
-Scope | Go to [API Library](https://console.cloud.google.com/apis/library) and check the documentation for your Google API.
-All available scopes you can find [here](https://developers.google.com/identity/protocols/oauth2/scopes)
+Scope | Optional.
+Specifies the scope of permissions to request for the access token.
+Your authentication provider determines the allowed values.
+The value that you enter replaces the Default Scopes value that’s defined in the specified authentication provider.

 3. Save